So fa we have only got panic and bad news from Dr. Fauci.

 But no one reported about a really strange moment when the newscast ended.

-He didn’t know that the cameras are still rolling and took off his face mask, the same face mask that he urged all Americans to wear.
+He took off his face mask, the same face mask that he urged all Americans to wear.

 A Senate hearing over the nation’s coronavirus response got pretty heated on another topic, with Sen. Rand Paul questioning whether the country’s top infectious disease experts have been doing more harm than good during the pandemic.